People have the sickle cell trait*

 Many other people are affected by sickle cell disease

-The mutation that led to the sickle cell gene originated thousands of years ago in areas where malaria was, and continues to be, widespread.
-This means sickle cell disease primarily affects people of African ancestry.
-People with Mediterranean, Middle Eastern, Caucasian, Indian, Hispanic, Native American, and people of other ancestries can also be affected.
+The sickle cell gene originated thousands of years ago in areas where malaria was, and continues to be, widespread.
+Because of its origin in Africa, sickle cell disease primarily affects people of African ancestry.
+It was later established that the sickle cell gene can be protective against malaria.

 Migration is changing the sickle cell disease landscape